ibexa/documentation-user/docs/content_management/translate_content.md

 ## Translation comparison

-You can compare different versions of the Translations of the Content item.
+You can compare different versions of the translations of the Content item.

 To do it, open the **Content Structure** tab, choose the Content item in the Content Tree, and then go to the **Versions** tab.